 Before choosing the right supplement or vitamin, keep the size and nutritional requirements of your Miniature French Bull Terrier in your mind.

-You should also be extra careful with the health of your dog and take the opinion of your vet in order to make an informed and educated decision.
+You should also be extra careful with the health of your dog and take the opinion of your vet to make an informed and educated decision.

 Also, make sure your dog is not allergic to supplements and vitamins before you give them.
 If you find that your Miniature French Bull Terrier is allergic, shift to hypoallergenic options.